donnemartin/data-science-ipython-notebooks/README.md

 If you prefer to use a more lightweight installation procedure than Anaconda, first clone the repo then run the following pip command on the provided requirements.txt file:

     $ pip install -r requirements.txt

+### dev-setup

+For detailed instructions, scripts, and tools to set up your development environment for data analysis, check out the [dev-setup](https://github.com/donnemartin/dev-setup) repo.

 ### running-notebooks